 The Building Personas

-These personas take the new knowledge from the learning roles and the application of the organisation roles in order to make innovation happen.
+These personas take the new knowledge from the learning roles and the application of the organization roles in order to make innovation happen.

 The Caregiver: Never has the human-centred experience been more important than now, which is why Caregivers and their innate empathy are so important.
 They bring a certain comfort and intimacy, which encourages customers to build a relationship with your company.
 Kelley suggests that sometimes low-tech can be the answer and we should consider leaving what’s best done by humans to humans.
 “Everyone thinks innovation is expensive, but how much does a smile cost?”